trackerpro/RandomDelayScanAnalysis/README.md

 ## Delay analysis per module

 * Run the delay analysis over a set of different runs with different random delay configuration (fine time calibration per module).
+Nota bene: the output tree is build from the readoutMap which basic entities are APV chips, hence the number of entries in the final tree will be equal to the number of APVs and not the number of modules.
+APV within the same module, detid or dcuId, will have the same delay correction to be applied on the PLL.

 ```sh
 cd macros/makeDelayAnalysis